rija/tdd-vuejs-frontend-webpack/README.md

 # Example/Boiler-plate for a TDD-ed VueJS frontend to webapps

-Using vuejs, webpack, karma, jasmine
+Using vuejs's Single File Components, webpack, karma, jasmine

 ## Get started